 When nothing is going how you believe it should and you are frustrated, the solution is simple.
 Reboot.
-It’s something writer Anne Lamott discovered and shared at TED2017 and it went viral for good reason.
+Writer Anne Lamott shared this at her TED talk back in 2017 and it went viral at the time for good reason.
 She said, “almost everything will work again if you unplug it for a few minutes.
 That includes you.”

 Here are three very simple tips to help you reset the planning part of your life.

 If you keep a daily log, simply draw a line across the page and begin again.
 Super simple.
 Everything after that line is new and fresh.
 It’s a bit like a childhood line drawn in the sand.
 All the old is behind that line.
 There are new possibilities on this side.

 Tip Two – Turn to a fresh page